LPAM-1: Inflammatory bowel diseases (IBD)

 Since LPAM-1 interaction with MAdCAM-1 mediates trafficking of immune cells in the gut, unsurprisingly LPAM-1 is involved in chronic inflammatory disorders of the gastrointestinal tract.
 Therefore antagonists of this integrin represent an important therapeutic strategy for IBD.
 Several monoclonal antibodies have been developed in order to block this interaction and inhibit lymphocytes homing from blood into gut-associated lymphoid tissues.
 For patients with Crohn’s disease or ulcerative colitis, the expression of MAdCAM-1 is increased in inflamed mucosa.

 Natalizumab (anti-α4) is a humanized IgG4 monoclonal antibody that targets α4 subunit therefore it targets both α4β7 and α4β1 integrins.
 It binds to the α4 β-propeller domain close to the α4-β7 groove.
 It has been approved for the treatment of both relapsing multiple sclerosis and moderate to severe Crohn’s disease.
 However, because of potential risk of progressive multifocal leukoencephalopathy it is not usually used.

 Vedolizumab (anti-α4β7) is a humanized IgG1 monoclonal antibody which has been approved for the treatment of ulcerative colitis and Crohn’s disease.
 This antibody selectively targets integrin α4β7 binding to MAdCAM-1 and fibronectin but not to VCAM-1.
 It is the most used anti-integrin therapy in IBD.

 Etrolizumab (anti-β7) is a monoclonal antibody that targets β7 subunit on α4β7 and αEβ7 integrins.
 It has been shown to be efficient for ulcerative colitis and Crohn’s disease in recent clinical trials.

 Abrilumab (anti-α4β7) is a human IgG2 monoclonal antibody that has been under investigation has another anti-integrin therapy.
 It was tested for ulcerative colitis and Crohn’s disease and has favorable pharmacokinetics and pharmacodynamic properties.

+Emvistegrast is a small molecule integrin alpha4/beta7 antagonist which, as of 2026, was being developed by Gilead Sciences for the treatment of ulcerative colitis.